lucentcosmos/SparkLogsAnalyzer/chapter1/spark.md

 ```

 Last let's calculate the top endpoints requested in this log file.
 We define
-an inner class, ValueComparator to help with that.
+an inner class, ```ValueComparator``` to help with that.
 This function tells us,
 given two tuples, which one is first in ordering.
-This Comparator ignores
-the key of the tuple, and just returns the ordering based on the value.
+The key of the tuple is ignored, and ordering is based just on the values.

 ```java
 private static class ValueComparator<K, V>